Space-time reduced basis methods for parametrized unsteady Stokes equations: Numerical results

 \subsection{Symmetric Bifurcation}

-Tables \ref{tab:bif_SRB--TFO}, \ref{tab:bif_ST--GRB}, \ref{tab:bif_ST--PGRB} report the results got with the three considered ROMs for the Symmetric Bifurcation test case.
-For each method and for each POD tolerance, we indicate the dimension (in space and in time) of the reduced basis, the \emph{reduction factor}, the \emph{speedup} and the average test relative errors on velocity and pressure (see Eq.\eqref{eq: error definitions}), normalized with respect to $\epsilon_{POD}$.
-Figure \ref{fig:bifurcation_plots} reports the magnitudes of the velocity fields obtained for $\bm{\mu}^* = [7.18,0.30,0.42]$ (as in Figure \ref{fig:velocity_fom} -- left) with the three considered ROMs at $t=0.13$~\si{\second} for $\epsilon_{POD}=10^{-5}$ (top row) and the corresponding absolute pointwise errors with respect to the FOM solution (bottom row).
+Table~\ref{tab: bif_results} reports the results obtained with the SRB--TFO, ST--GRB and ST--PGRB methods on the Symmetric Bifurcation test case, for $\varepsilon_u=10^{-3}$, $\varepsilon_p=\varepsilon_\lambda=10^{-4}$.
+Different enrichments of the velocity reduced basis in time are considered.
+For each test, we indicate the dimension (in space and in time) of the velocity reduced basis, the \emph{reduction factor}, the \emph{speedup} and the average (normalized) relative test errors on velocity and pressure (see Eq.\eqref{eq: error definitions}).
+Figure \ref{fig:bifurcation_plots} reports the line integral convolution on the median slice for the velocity fields obtained for $\bm{\mu}^* = [7.85,0.14,0.59,45.2,877]$ with the three considered ROMs at $t=0.15$~\si{\second} (top row) and the corresponding absolute pointwise errors with respect to the FOM solution (bottom row).